 Includes a full service and maintenance check on electrical appliances, installations and fittings every 2 years

 +GST every 2 years

 Electrical installations, fittings and appliances must be accessible in order to be included in the electrical service.

-As a landlord, you have a duty of care to your tenants that, under the proposed changes to the Residential Tenancies Act 1997 (Vic), shall include completing regular safety checks of various services including gas and electrical services at your property by a properly qualified professional.
+As a landlord, you have a duty of care to your tenants that, under the changes to the Residential Tenancies Act 1997 (Vic), shall include completing regular safety checks of various services including gas and electrical services at your property by a properly qualified professional.

 An electrical safety check is more than just a switchboard test and is not just an appliance service.
 An electrical safety check includes a comprehensive service and testing of all electrical installations and fittings within the property.